volatiletech/authboss/README.md

 Each module can be turned on simply by importing it and the side-effects take care of the rest.
 Not all the capabilities of authboss are represented by a module, see [Use Cases](#use-cases) to view the supported use cases as well as how to use them in your app.

+**Note**: The two factor packages do not enable via side-effect import, see their documentation for more information.

 Name     | Import Path                               | Description
 ---------|-------------------------------------------|------------